EdwinNunez921/Installing-and-Using-Wireshark/README.md

 <img src="https://github.com/user-attachments/assets/8face2af-6988-4c0f-99a9-2fa19a648540" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-click on the download thats next to the puszzle piece in the upper right hand corner and click open file
+Click on the download icon located next to the puzzle piece in the upper-right corner of your browser.
+Once the download is complete, click 'Open File' to begin the installation process.
 </p>
 <br />